-Before owning a mixed breed, it’s important to learn not only about the mix but about the two dogs that make up the mix.
+It’s important to learn not only about the Corgidor but about the two parent breeds that make up the mix.
 Corgis are a great family dog and have been mixed with many other dog breeds in recent years.
+Labrador Retrievers have been crossbred even more frequently.

 Obviously enough, a Corgi Lab is what you get when you breed a Corgi and a Labrador.
 Corgis are known mostly for their cute nature.
 Their short little legs grab the attention of many onlookers, and it’s pretty much impossible to ignore their adorable faces when they look up at you.